 3.5 Voluntary self-reporting to the SFO

-The SFO’s decision as to whether to prosecute a corporate organisation will be governed by a combination of the Full Code Test in the Code for Crown Prosecutors,47 the Guidance on Corporate Prosecutions,48 (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance),49 and the DPA Code of Practice.
-Prosecutors will also follow the guidance in the relevant chapters of the SFO’s internal Operational Handbook, three of which have been published in the interests of transparency since late 2019 (i.e., the Corporate Co-operation Guidance,50 the Guidance on Evaluating Corporate Compliance Programmes (Corporate Compliance Guidance) 51 and most recently, the Guidance on Deferred Prosecution Agreements (DPA Guidance)).52 Lisa Osofsky has explained that in combination, those sources:
+The SFO’s decision as to whether to prosecute a corporate organisation will be governed by a combination of the Full Code Test in the Code for Crown Prosecutors, the Guidance on Corporate Prosecutions, (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance) and the Deferred Prosecution Agreements Code of Practice (DPA Code).
+Prosecutors will also follow the Guidance in the relevant chapters of the SFO’s internal Operational Handbook, three of which have been published in the interests of transparency since late 2019 (i.e., the Corporate Co-operation Guidance, the Guidance on Evaluating Corporate Compliance Programmes (Corporate Compliance Guidance) and, most recently, the Guidance on Deferred Prosecution Agreements (DPA Guidance)).
+Lisa Osofsky has explained that, in combination, those sources:

 instruct us to take into account the existence of effective compliance programmes and speedy self-reporting.
-It is about incentivising the private sector to co-operate in preventing crime, to be willing to report it if it occurs nonetheless, and to co-operate when we investigate and prosecute those who have transgressed.53
+It is about incentivising the private sector to cooperate in preventing crime, to be willing to report it if it occurs nonetheless, and to cooperate when we investigate and prosecute those who have transgressed.

-In appropriate cases the SFO may use its powers under proceeds of crime legislation as an alternative (or in addition) to prosecution.57 If the SFO uses those powers, it will publish its reasons, the details of the illegal conduct and the details of the disposal.58
+In appropriate cases, the SFO may use its powers under proceeds of crime legislation as an alternative (or in addition) to prosecution.
+If the SFO uses those powers, it will publish its reasons, the details of the illegal conduct and the details of the disposal.

 3.6 Advantages of self-reporting